SEND Information Report 2020-21

 - Outcomes vary from pupil to pupil and may cover aspects of communication, language, social, emotional and mental health.

 - In addition to the above, for pupils with an EHC plan, there will be an annual review of the provision made for the child, which will enable an evaluation of its effectiveness in progress towards outcomes.
+Children also document successes in Star Books which move with the children as they progress through the school.

 How do we support pupils moving between different phases of education?